BOEING 707

 passenger 707s have been modified to freighter configurations.
 Military

-derivatives include the E-3 Sentry airborne reconnaissance aircraft and the C-137 Stratoliner VIP transports.
+derivatives include the E-3 Sentry airborne reconnaissance aircraft and the C-137 Stratoliner

 No comments: